GCC Middle and Back End API Reference

 inline

-Test if a type is a union or a structure, perhaps a language
+Test if a type is a union or a structure, perhaps a language specific one.

 References type::kind, TYPE_LANG_STRUCT, TYPE_STRUCT, TYPE_UNION, and TYPE_USER_STRUCT.